 (647) 491-5237

-The Impact of False Accusations in Domestic Assault Cases
+The Impact of False Accusations in Domestic Assault Cases: Your Rights and Remedies in Ontario (2026)

 An Ontario courtroom setting representing the legal impact of false domestic assault accusations and criminal court proceedings.

-• “Domestic assault” is not a separate Criminal Code offence.
-It usually means assault in an intimate relationship, prosecuted under assault provisions like ss.
-265–268, depending on allegations and injuries.
+• “Domestic assault” is not a separate Criminal Code offence; it means assault in an intimate relationship, prosecuted under ss.
+265–268 depending on the allegations and injuries.

-• Even if the allegation is false, you may face arrest, strict release conditions, no-contact orders, and removal from the home early in the process.
+• Even a false allegation triggers real consequences fast: arrest, strict release conditions, no-contact orders, and removal from the home.

 • Do not contact the complainant, do not try to “fix it,” and do not give statements to police without counsel.